COSC3020/mergesort-chenry900/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+the time compexity for this assignment is n^2 becuase worse case you would need to do a complete bubble sort of each section then a bubble sort of the section after that so you would have to touch each number by the number of times it would need to combine by the number of times the array size divided by 2.